2-REC/unity-state-engine/README.md

 ...
 How to use:<br>

+(TODO: OK HERE?)<br>
+- Implement "GlobalManager" & create a prefab
+- Set script order for "GlobalManager" before "default"!
+    <br>(to be sure it is executed before "StateController")
+- Implement "GameManager" & create a prefab
+- Set script order for "GameManager" before "default" (just after "GlobalManager")!
+    <br>(to be sure it is executed before "StateController")
+<br>?!-TODO: check:
+- Idem with "LevelManager" (StateController last derived level)
+    <br>(for version 2 => move below?)

 - State graphs are defined in "<b>Resources/Xml/game_states.xml</b>" & "<b>Resources/Xml/global_states.xml</b>"<br>
     => The files don't need to be modified, unless some specific states should be added or removed.<br>